Invasions of the British Isles: Germanic invasions

 As the Roman Empire declined, its hold on Britain loosened.
 By AD 410, Roman forces had been withdrawn, and small, isolated bands of migrating Germans began to invade Britain.
-There seems to have been no large "invasion" with a combined army or fleet, but the tribes, notably the Jutes, Angles, and Saxons, quickly established control over modern-day England.
+This was not a concerted invasion under a single leader, and there is a debate over how extensive the Germanic migration into England was.
+However, the tribes, notably the Jutes, Angles, and Saxons, quickly established control over modern-day England.

 The peoples now called the 'Anglo-Saxons' largely came from Jutland and northern Germany, first landing in Eastern Britain.
 There are few records existing that account this migration, and those that were written come mainly from the Mediterranean area or were created long after the event.
 There were a small number of Anglo-Saxons already living in Britain before the Roman withdrawal in AD 408.
 The majority of these served in the army and helped the Romans fight Saxon pirates who raided the southern and eastern coasts of Britain from the 3rd century onwards.
 Following the collapse of Roman rule, the British rulers seemed to have hired the Saxons as mercenaries to counter the threat of invasions from the Picts in the first half of the fifth century.
 The Picts became less of a threat, but the mercenaries stayed and, realising their strength, rebelled.
 This encouraged the sea borne migration that subsequently followed and continued into the 6th century.